These concealed carry ideas will help you decide which method is more suitable for you as a gun carrier.

 A pocket holster is great for outside carry as it is designed to stay in the pocket when you pull the firearm out.
 When you are in a car, however, it can be hard to get around the seat belt and down into the pocket when in a situation where you need your weapon.

 These are really important to consider if you are spending a lot of time inside a vehicle.
-Experiment with different ideas and holsters and find out what the best would be for YOU.
+After getting a concealed carry permit, experiment with different ideas and holsters and find out what the best would be for YOU.

-1. Standard 5 o’clock Concealed Carry Holster Position
+1. Standard 5 O’Clock Concealed Carry Holster Position

-The standard 5 o’clock carry position obviously isn’t going to be perfect for in the car, but is one of the most popular ways to carry outside of a vehicle.
+The standard five o’clock carry position obviously isn’t going to be perfect for in the car but is one of the most popular ways to carry outside of a vehicle.
 In a vehicle it may be uncomfortable and cumbersome to present your firearm.

 2. Cross Draw/Paddle Holster for Concealed Carry

-The paddle holster is great because it is easily taken on and off when we get in and out of the vehicle.
+The paddle holster is great because it is easily taken on and off when you get in and out of the vehicle.
 You simply have to take your paddle holster and place it in your front waistband.

 3. Shoulder Holster for Concealed Carry